-All these numerical investigations conformed that a cosmological perturbation is able to collapse into a PBH if has an amplitude $\delta$ greater than a certain threshold value $\delta_c$.
-One of the definitions of $\delta$ that can be found in the literature was introduced in \cite{Jedamzik:1999am}, referring to the relative mass excess inside the overdense region (an averaged quantity) measured at the time of the horizon crossing, when the cosmological horizon is exactly equal to the length scale of the overdensity measured in real space.
+All of these numerical investigations confirmed that a cosmological perturbation is able to collapse to a PBH if it has an amplitude $\delta$ greater than a certain threshold value $\delta_c$.
+One of the definitions of $\delta$ that can be found in the literature was introduced in \cite{Jedamzik:1999am}, referring to the relative mass excess inside the overdense region (an averaged quantity) measured at the time of the horizon crossing, when the radius of the cosmological horizon is exactly equal to the lengthscale of the overdensity measured in real space.

-In \cite{Jedamzik:1999am} it was found that for a radiation fluid $\delta_c$ is varying between $0.67$ and $0.71$ depending on the shape of the energy density considered.
-Already at that time the issue of measuring the length scale of the perturbation at the edge of the overdensity was arising when a non compensated perturbation, like the Gaussian shape with an overdensity spread to infinity, was considered.
-The problem was simply ``solved" using a different prescription for measuring the length scale when the perturbation is characterized by a shape like the Gaussian, without investigating deeper the issue of determining a well defined and unique criteria to measure the perturbation amplitude.
+In \cite{Jedamzik:1999am} it was found that for a radiation fluid $\delta_c$ is between $0.67$ and $0.71$ depending on the shape of the energy density profile considered.
+Already at that time the issue of measuring the lengthscale of the perturbation at the edge of the overdensity was arising when a non compensated perturbation, like the Gaussian shape with an overdensity spread to infinity, was considered.
+The problem was simply ``solved" using a different prescription for measuring the lengthscale where the perturbation is characterized by a shape like the Gaussian, without investigating more deeply the issue of determining a well defined and unique criterion to measure the perturbation amplitude.

-In \cite{Shibata:1999zs} this was measured with the peak of the curvature profile (a local quantity) specified in the Fourier space.
-Although these two papers came out in the same year, their approach, and the numerical techniques used, are very different and was really difficult at that time to compare the results obtained.
-The problem was faced few years afterwards by Green et al. (2004) \cite{Green:2004wb} using the relation between the curvature and the energy density profile known from the linear theory of cosmological perturbations, obtaining a value of $\delta_c$ varying between $0.3$ and $0.5$, which was not in agreement with the range of values obtained in \cite{Jedamzik:1999am}.
+In \cite{Shibata:1999zs} this was measured with the peak of the curvature profile (a local quantity) specified in Fourier space.
+Although these two papers came out in the same year, their approach, and the numerical techniques used, are very different and it was difficult at that time to compare the results obtained.
+The problem was confronted a few years later by Green et al. (2004) \cite{Green:2004wb} using the relation between the curvature and the energy density profile known from the linear theory of cosmological perturbations, showing that the results of \cite{Shibata:1999zs} corresponded to a value of $\delta_c$ varying between $0.3$ and $0.5$, which was not in agreement with the range of values obtained in \cite{Jedamzik:1999am}.